sehrishsafdar/DFN-SCNC/README.md

 The Bert+bi-gru.py guides building a BERT + Bi-GRU model for text classification.
-In this process we applying the BERT + Bi-GRU model for classification.
+In this process, we apply the BERT + Bi-GRU model for classification.
+# If you found this repository helpful please cite our paper:
+@inproceedings{safdar2024dfn,

+  title={DFN-SCNC: Detecting Fake News based on Social Context and News Content: A Hybrid Approach using BERT and Bi-GRU},

+  author={Safdar, Sehrash and Wasim, Muhammad},

+  booktitle={2024 International Conference on Frontiers of Information Technology (FIT)},

+  pages={1--6},

+  year={2024},

+  organization={IEEE}

+}